Year of entry 2024

 Year 3 compulsory modules

-Integrated Project in Philosophy, Religion, or the History of Science (40)
+Integrated Project in Philosophy, Religion, or the History of Science (40 credits)

-You will take a supporting module as a foundation for your project, and create a portfolio of work (short essay, presentation, short dissertation) in the subject area of the supporting module.
+Students will take a supporting module as a foundation for their project and create a portfolio of work in the subject area of the supporting module.

 Year 3 optional modules (selection of typical options shown below)